yireo/magento-ce-languagefiles/README.md

 to `update/private.php` and enter your own Transifex credentials.
 Use `.gitignore` to exclude that file from the project.
 Next, run the script `update/update.php` using a PHP command-line client.

+## FAQ: How can I add new languages to this project?
+When you have added a new language to the Transifex project, that project will be automatically picked up by cronjob to merge it with the GitHub files.
+If you pick a language code in Transifex that directly matches the Magento locale (check the `app/locale` folder), everything works fine.
+However, if the two language codes do not match, please make a pull request for the file `update/mapping.php` in this repository.
+Note that the script will not copy translations from a language in the project if the translations are under 10%.

 ## Limitations
 Translation of email-templates (`app/locale/en_US/template/email`) is currently not supported by Transifex, so therefor those files are not included here either.